jaywon99/tictactoe/README.md

 * MAKE LIBRARY
 ** gym like library (need to include gym??)
-** agent framework and dual framework
+** agent framework and duel framework

 * v1 - learn from random play - not working well
 * v2 - learn from all playing data - not working well